If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

 Comprehensive Checkout Forms

-The top LMS websites offer e-commerce capabilities, which allow you to sell recurring payment plans, subscriptions, and/or present discounts while they sell access to your online courses.
+The top LMS websites offer e-commerce capabilities, which allow you to sell recurring payment plans, and subscriptions, and/or present discounts while they sell access to your online courses.

 Your checkout process can also include other features like the abandoned cart sequence which makes you aware of which customers left your website without buying access to a course and allow you to recapture potentially lost sales.